The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Related Work

 \subsection{Unsupervised Out-of-Distribution Detection Methods}

 A variety of methods have been proposed to improve the performance of unsupervised methods on OoD detection.
-Initially, it was proposed that a one-sided log-likelihood test would be a sufficient test statistic \cite{SChoi}.
+Initially, it was proposed that a one-sided log-likelihood test would be a sufficient test statistic \citep{SChoi}.
 Since the discovery that this methodology appears to fail on many different types of generative models, many alternative scores have been proposed.
-Likelihood Ratios \cite{Ren} proposes to use the ratio between two different types of networks, one that captures the semantic content of data, and the other which captures background information.
-Likelihood Regret \cite{Xiao} uses a similar principle, but uses the ratio between the optimal network for the training data and the optimal network for an individual sample.
-ROSE \cite{HChoi} uses a method to compute how much a sample would update a models parameters.
-While each of the above stated methods lead to impressive results, one drawback is that the processes are significantly slower than the original VAE forward pass.
+Likelihood Ratios \citep{Ren} proposes to use the ratio between two different types of networks, one that captures the semantic content of data, and the other which captures background information.
+Likelihood Regret \citep{Xiao} uses a similar principle, but uses the ratio between the optimal network for the training data and the optimal network for an individual sample.
+ROSE \citep{HChoi} uses a method to compute how much a sample would update a model's parameters.
+One drawback of these methods is that the processes are significantly slower than the original VAE forward pass.

-Input complexity \cite{Serra} shows that OOD performance can be improved by using an estimate of the Kolmogorov complexity alongside the one-sided log-likelihood test.
-In the case of images, the authors propose to use popular image compression algorithms like JPG2000 as the complexity estimate, which achieves impressive performance on both normalizing flows and VAEs.
-Density of States Estimation \cite{Morningstar} uses the idea to calculate the probability of a model probability and estimates which model statistic from a set should be used under different circumstances.
+Input complexity \citep{Serra} shows that OOD performance can be improved by using an estimate of the Kolmogorov complexity alongside the one-sided log-likelihood test.
+In the case of images the authors propose to use popular image compression algorithms like JPG2000 as the complexity estimate, which achieves excellent performance on both normalizing flows and VAEs.
+Density of States Estimation \citep{Morningstar} uses a approach based on statistical physics and directly measures the typicality of different model statistics to classify OOD samples.

-Some new scores use batch properties to generate better results.
-Nalisnick uses a typicality test which requires at least a pair of images per batch to function \cite{Nalisnick2} and Song uses batch normalization statistics \cite{Song}.
-An immediate difficulty with using these methods in practice is that data must either be fully batched by training data or OOD in the case of [7] which is impractical, or the performance of the detection is tied to the ratio of in distribution vs OOD data in the case of [8].
+Some new scores use batch properties to generate better results. \citet{Nalisnick2} uses a typicality test which requires at least a pair of images per batch to function and \citet{Song} uses batch normalization statistics.
+Although both works have impressive results, difficulties with using these methods occur due to the batch properties.
+In the case of \citet{Nalisnick2} training data and OOD samples must be fully separated in batches, which is impractical for many applications.
+For the method proposed by \citet{Song} training and OOD data can be mixed in batches, however the detection performance is tied to the ratio of in distribution vs OOD data in each batch.